By Mike Loughrin, CEO of Transformance Advisors

 - Community: The power of a community is the ability to share best practices and drive the development of new techniques.
 There is great opportunity to learn from other organizations who have addressed similar challenges and then “give back” by helping others.

 - Coaching: There is no need for anyone to recreate the wheel.
 It’s best to leverage the experience of internal and external resources with the skills and experience you need.
 In addition, educational programs, assessment tools, and program management templates are all available to speed the process and increase return on investment.

 Leaders vs. Laggards

 Using these four indicators of success, let’s examine the differences between the leaders and the laggards:

 The laggards will not begin with an assessment of their value streams; they tend to focus attention on symptoms.
-For example, they might work to “fix” the forecasting process instead of reducing cycle time in order to eliminate the need for item level forecasts.
+For example, they might work to “fix” the forecasting process instead of reducing cycle time in order to reduce the need for forecasts.
 Tracking the cultural transformation is not part of the plan for most of the laggards.